 Examples of previous undergraduate theses can be found on the eCommons website.

 We encourage all faculty supervisors to meet regularly with their thesis students as the particular project demands.
-Each honors student turns in a rough draft to the honors director mid-semester and makes an oral presentation at the honors thesis forum near the end of the semester.
-The thesis forum presentations are attended by the thesis supervisors and are open to the public.
+Each honors student turns in a rough draft to the Dean of the Honors College mid-semester and makes an oral presentation at the Honors Thesis Forum or the Undergraduate Research Conference near the end of the semester.
+The Thesis Forum presentations are attended by the thesis supervisors and are open to the public.

 A student who completes the honors thesis to graduate in the Honors College will have his or her name listed in the commencement booklet along with the title of the thesis and supervising professor's name and department.
-Honors thesis supervisors are presented a certificate and a letter of acknowledgement as well.
+Honors thesis supervisors are presented a certificate and a letter of acknowledgment.